Our Work in Sustainable Agriculture

 What makes the Rainforest Alliance certification system stand out in a sea of other certification systems?

 Rainforest Alliance certification is built on the three pillars of sustainability -- environmental protection, social equity and economic viability.
 No single pillar can support long-term success on its own, so we help farmers succeed in all three areas.
-Since 1992, when it began in Costa Rica, the certification program has spread to 38 tropical countries around the world where the well-being of millions of farmers and workers and countless wildlife species is at stake.
+Since 1992, when it began in Costa Rica, the certification program has spread to 43 countries around the world where the well-being of millions of farmers and workers and countless wildlife species is at stake.
 More than two million farmers, farm workers and their families directly benefit from Rainforest Alliance certification.
 They tell us that meeting the criteria is a challenge but doing so helps them farm intelligently, get ahead, gain confidence and plan their futures.
 While we support many initiatives dedicated to conservation and social justice, our experience, mission and grassroots strength combine to distinguish Rainforest Alliance certification from other agricultural certifications.
 Learn more in our publication, The Rainforest Alliance Certified Difference.

 How do you ensure that the Sustainable Agriculture Network (SAN) Standard remains rigorous and up-to-date?